NIR Applications in Grain, Feed, and Dairy — and What It Delivers in Practice

 What NIR Spectroscopy Gets You in Practice

 NIR spectroscopy is a well-established tool for quality control in grain handling, food manufacturing, feed production, and dairy operations.
-The speed advantage over wet chemistry is real — results in under a minute instead of 30–60 minutes per sample.
+The speed advantage over wet chemistry is real — results in under a minute instead of 30 to 60 minutes per sample.
 Non-destructive testing means you can run 100% inspection rather than statistical sampling.
-And getting moisture, protein, fat, and fiber from a single scan cuts both lab time and reagent costs.
+Getting moisture, protein, fat, and fiber from a single scan cuts both lab time and reagent costs significantly.

 Further Reading